esphome/esphome-docs/esphomeyaml/guides/getting_started_command_line.rst

 also learned how to enable some basic components via the configuration file.

-So now is a great time to go take a look at the :doc:`Components Index </esphomeyaml/index>`, hopefully you’ll find all sensors/outputs/… you’ll need in there.
+So now is a great time to go take a look at the :doc:`Components Index </esphomeyaml/index>`.
+Hopefully you’ll find all sensors/outputs/… you’ll need in there.
 If you’re having any problems or want new features, please either create a new issue on the `GitHub issue tracker <https://github.com/OttoWinter/esphomeyaml/issues>`__ or contact me via the `Discord chat <https://discord.gg/KhAMKrd>`__.